 31 Aug 10 Photographers on what makes a good documentary photographer

-I asked some of the photographers who have been interviewed in the Documentary Photography Review podcasts to share their thoughts and experiences in response to a series of 12 questions.
-(You can read the responses to last week’s question, and sign up to the DPR newsletter to be kept informed of future articles.)
+I asked some of the photographers who have been interviewed on the Documentary Photography Review podcast to share their thoughts and experiences in response to a series of 12 questions.

 What makes a good documentary photographer?